dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/jpcjC3jedrQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Version Numbers matter with three.js

-When I wrote this post I was using revision 127 of three.js which was release in April of 20201.
+When I wrote this post for the first time I was using revision 127 of three.js which was release in April of 20201, and the last time I came around to doing a little editing I was using r140.
 It would seem that much has not changes with the Object3d scale property and the Vercor3 class to which the scale property is an instance of.
 However it is still possible that the code examples here might break with future versions of three.js.

 ### Read up more on Object3d in general if you have not done so